-Seasonal employers do not have to file a Form 941 for quarters in which they have no tax liability because they have paid no wages.
-To tell the IRS that you will not file a return for one or more quarters during the year, check the box on line 18 every quarter you file Form 941.
-See section 12 of Pub.
-15 (Circular E) for more information.
+Seasonal employers do not have to file a Form 941-SS for quarters in which they have no tax liability because they have paid no wages.
+To tell the IRS that you will not file a return for one or more guarters during the year, check the box on line 18 every quarter you file Form 941-SS.
+The IRS generally will not inquire about unfiled returns if at least one taxable return is filed each year.
+However, you must check the box on line 18 on every quarterly return you file.
+Otherwise, the IRS will expect a return to be filed for each quarter.

-Employers of household employees do not usually file Form 941.
+• Employers of household employees do not usually file Form 941-SS.
 See Pub.
+80 (Circular SS) and Pub.
 926, Household Employer's Tax Guide, and Schedule H (Form 1040), Household Employment Taxes, for more information.

-Employers of farm employees do not usually file Form 941.
+Employers of farm employees do not usually file Form 941-SS.
 See Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, and Pub.
 51 (Circular A), Agricultural Employer's Tax Guide.

-If none of the above exceptions applies and you have not filed a final return, you must file Form 941 each quarter even if you did not pay wages during the quarter.
+If none of the above exceptions applies and you have not filed a final return, you must file Form 941-SS each quarter even if you did not pay wages during the quarter.
 Use IRS e-file, if possible.